Ultimate Kimberly Real Estate Investing Guide for 2026

 Economy

 The median household income in Kimberly is .
-Statewide, the household median amount of income is , and all over the US, it is .
+Throughout the state, the household median amount of income is , and all over the nation, it is .

-The community of Kimberly has a per capita level of income of , while the per person income all over the state is . is the per capita amount of income for the US as a whole.
+The citizenry of Kimberly has a per person amount of income of , while the per capita amount of income all over the state is .
+The populace of the country in its entirety has a per person amount of income of .

-Currently, the average wage in Kimberly is , with the entire state average of , and the nationwide average number of .
+Currently, the average wage in Kimberly is , with the whole state average of , and the country's average rate of .

 Economy Quick Stats